cybertheopal/PCAP-Geolocation/README.md

 ### Take Action

-Once you've identified potential threats, consider these response steps:
+Once you've identified potential threats, respond with these steps:

 - **Block or blacklist** suspicious IPs or CIDR blocks using your firewall or IDS/IPS
 - **Log and monitor** ongoing activity for escalation or persistence